Acupuncture, a natural approach to endometriosis

 From a Chinese medicine perspective endometriosis is simply seen as a disruption of the normal flow of blood and energy through the uterus and abdominal cavity.
-A treatment would be aimed at gently ‘asking’ the body to use its own inherent healing capabilities to clear blockages, reduce inflammation and resume normal functioning.
+A treatment would be aimed at gently ‘asking’ the body to use its own inherent healing capabilities to clear blockages and resume normal functioning.

 Your Chinese medicine doctor will often approach your symptoms from a few different angles with the intention of giving you the best possible chance of recovery.
 These include gentle acupuncture and herbal medicine, aimed at breaking up masses and improving blood flow, dietary and lifestyle changes, addressing emotional states and held beliefs, cupping, nutritional support with food and supplements, plus some topical treatments such as a castor oil pack or a heat pack.
 (Check out our blog post on our top three remedies for endometriosis here).

 It’s been recommended to me to have surgery for my endometriosis.
 Can you help?